Sharchchandra Muktibodh

-Sharchchandra Muktibodh (Devanagari: शरच्चंद्र मुक्तिबोध; 1921 – 21 November 1984) was a Marathi poet, novelist and literary critic from Maharashtra, India.
+Sharchchandra Muktibodh (1921 – 21 November 1984) was a Marathi poet, novelist and literary critic from Maharashtra, India.

 Biography

 Muktibodh was born in 1921.
 He completed his Master of Arts in 1947 from Nagpur University.
 He started his career as a deputy director in the language department of government.
 In 1957, he joined Nagpur Mahavidyalaya as a lecturer, from where he retired in 1979.

 Muktibodh died on 21 November 1984.
 His elder brother Gajanan Madhav Muktibodh was also a poet and writer of Hindi literature.